corkymaigre/multithreading-benchmarks/README.md

 Benchmarks
 ==========

-All benchmarks presented here are resulted from one console application consisting of doing a matrix multiplication.
+All benchmarks presented here are resulted from a specific use of threading such as the number of threads doing the computation.
-Each benchmark is computed for a specific use of threading.

 Benchmark 1
 -----------

-This first benchmark is created by executing the sequential code with CPU in C++.
+This first benchmark is created by executing the C++ sequential code with CPU.
 The code uses dynamic arrays and a 'Matrix' structure.

 Matrix Dimension|Number of cells|Elapsed Time 1|Elapsed Time 2|Elapsed Time 3|
 ----------------|---------------|--------------|--------------|--------------|